ernief/helloworld/README.md

 # helloworld
 learning project
-this is my first project ... v1 of this file. xxxx
+this is my first github project ... now v2 of this file.

+and now some more edits